dynamsoft-docs/document-normalizer-docs/programming/ios/api-reference/camera-enhancer/camera-enhancer-v3.0.0.md

 **Parameters**

-`listener`: An object of `DCEFrameListener`.
+`listener` An object of `DCEFrameListener`.
 Its callback method `frameOutputCallback` will be available for users to make further operations on the captured video frame.

 **Code Snippet**